Chomedey Autoroute (A-13)

 There were two toll plazas built as part of the original construction in Laval and Boisbriand.
 Evidence of the former toll plazas exists at the southbound Laval weigh station (at the south end of Laval) and the U-turn in Boisbriand.

-The Chomedey Autoroute was completed on October 4, 1975, the same day that Mirabel Airport opened (though the link to that airport never was completed).
+The Chomedey Expressway was completed on October 4, 1975, the same day that Mirabel Airport opened (though the link to that airport never was completed).
 The MTQ collected tolls on A-13 until 1985, at which time the toll plazas were removed from the now-free autoroute.

-According to the MTQ, A-13 carries as many as 140,000 vehicles per day (AADT) between A-40 in Montreal and A-440 in Laval; traffic volume declines to about 40,000 vehicles per day near the northern terminus at A-640 in Boisbriand.
-Between 2000 and 2003, the MTQ rebuilt nine kilometers (or five and one-half miles) of A-13 through the length of Laval.
+According to the MTQ, A-13 carries as many as 160,000 vehicles per day (AADT) between A-40 in Montreal and A-440 in Laval.
+Between A-40 and A-20 near Trudeau Airport, A-13 carries about 90,000 vehicles per day; from A-40 north to the northern terminus at A-640 in Boisbriand, A-13 carries about 100,000 vehicles per day.
+From 2000 and 2003, the MTQ rebuilt nine kilometers (or five and one-half miles) of A-13 through the length of Laval.

 THE UNBUILT EXTENSION TO MIRABEL: As planned in 1969, A-13 was to extend 25 kilometers (or 15.5 miles) north from A-640 to A-50 (Maurice Richard Autoroute) along the western boundary of the new Mirabel International Airport.
 In preparation for the airport's opening, the Federal government set aside right-of-way for the A-13 extension along the airport's western edge.